chiyof/files/README.md

 # files
 Personal archive for private builds.
+I provide no warranty at all to any person.

 ## Neovim personal build
 compiled with VS2017 x64 Release w/ +iconv as of May 02 2018.